pettarin/icarus/README.md

 * Handle pre-existing `class` attributes.
 * The user can specify the list of tags to be processed.
 * The user can specify a "no MO" `class` attribute (with user-selectable value, default `nomo`) to avoid processing a specific element.
+* The user can specify that the MO `class` should be added only to tags having a pre-existing MO `id` attribute.
 * The (text, audio) file pairs can be detected automatically by matching their file names.
 * The user can modify the list of (text, audio) files before exporting the aeneas job ZIP file.
 * The exported aeneas job ZIP file can be immediately processed by [aeneas](http://www.readbeyond.it/aeneas/) or [aeneasweb.org](http://aeneasweb.org/).